Wheat – a plant that changed the world

-Around 12,000 years ago, humans in Turkey and neighbouring areas of the Middle East existed on a diet mostly of animals they killed and wild fruit – but no cereals.
-Around that time, a period of dry and very cold weather hit the region and killed much of the wildlife – so humans were reduced to eating grass.
+Around 12,000 years ago, humans in Turkey and neighbouring areas of the Middle East existed on a diet mostly of animals they killed and wild fruit, and new evidence suggests that wild grains were also consumed.
+Around that time, a period of dry and very cold weather hit the region, killing much of the wildlife.
+As a result of this, humans were reduced to just eating grass.

-One of those grasses was a starchy seeded plant called einkorn (Triticum boeoticum).
-Another popular one was goat grass (Aegilops speltoides).
-As the cold snap continued (for about 1,000 years) people realised that if they stuck seeds into the ground and waited, they would get an inevitable harvest.
-The first cultivated crops were born.
+One of those grasses was a starchy seeded plant called Einkorn, and another popular one was goatgrass.
+As the cold period continued for about 1,000 years, people realised that if they stuck the seeds from these plants into the ground and waited, they would get an inevitable harvest.
+From this, the first cultivated crops were born.

-Wild einkorn crossed with goat grass to produce emmer (Triticum dicoccoides).
-This then bred with another goat grass (Aegilops squarrosa) to produce the first strain of durum (pasta) wheat.
-This secondary hybrid then became re-crossed with some of its parents to give an incestuous offspring with massive ears of starch, an easily removed seed husk and an inability to seed itself… modern wheat (Triticum aestivum) was born.
+As the years passed and sowing became more popular, the seeds cross-pollinated to form hybrids- the first real wheats as we know them.
+The process, although difficult to prove, probably started with wild Einkorn crossing with goatgrass to produce Emmer.
+This then bred with another form of goatgrass to produce the first strain of durum wheat.
+This secondary hybrid then became re-crossed with some of its parents to give an incestuous offspring with massive ears of starch, an easily removed seed husk and an inability to seed itself; modern wheat was born.

 Wheat in the 20th century